 I am heavily involved in the herding world as well.
 I am the Vice President and Board Director of the Mountain States Stockdog Association.
 Chili was Novice Dog of the Year, Reserve Intermediate Dog of the Year and won several rounds and our Finals.
 Zuki was Reserve Nursery Dog of the year and placed 4th overall Nursery.
+In 2021 Zuki was 6th in the Nation as the Ultimate Stockdog and 9th in 2022.
+The Ultimate Stockdog is a very prestigious award as the dog must compete on cattle, sheep, arena and field work.
 I do some outside training and private lessons here at the house.

 I used to have horses and rodeo’ed, but since my husband is deathly allergic to horses I turned to dogs.
 I had an Aussie mix that I got in college named Peyote (from Dances with Wolves, LOL!).
 When Peyote was about 13, I decided I wanted to have a baby (puppy that is).
 I knew that I liked the Aussie temperment that my old dog had, but didn’t really care if I got a purebred or a mix.
 It just so happened that I found a litter of ranch Aussie pups.
 I went and there was this little shy red tri with two blue eyes.
 She wouldn’t leave my lap so she came home with me.
 We made a serious mistake and left her home one day with Peyote and her curiousity got the best of her and she got hit by a car at only 7 months old.
 It crushed both my husband and myself.
 He told me that I could absolutely NOT get another pup until I got our yard fenced.